AndreasPrang/homebridge-gardendoor/README.md

 #Gardendoor Plugin
 A script to open a Garden Door with Siri / HomeKit.
 "Hey Siri...
-Switch GardenDoor on" opens the door for 5 secounds.
+Open the <GardenDoor>" opens the door for 5 secounds.

 ###Requirements:
 -  Raspberry Pi